UsedHandle/opengltest/README.md

 # opengltest
 small project to make a opengl engine

+# keep in mind: the binary "OpenglTest" is a linux binary and will likely not work on your system

 keep in mind this is written by beginner

 deps to compile: